Corporate Governance

 The Company's organization is that of a company with a board

 of statutory auditors (kansayaku).
-Independent External
+Independent External Directors

-nomination and remuneration committees have been established
+remuneration committees have been established to enhance the

-to enhance the independence, objectivity and accountability
+independence, objectivity and accountability of the functions

-of the functions of the Board of Directors in aspects such
+of the Board of Directors in aspects such as the nomination of

-as the nomination of candidate Directors and remuneration of
+candidate Directors and remuneration of Directors.

-This is because the current Board of Directors is deemed
+This is because the current Board of Directors is deemed sufficiently

-sufficiently independent, objective and accountable.
-Three
+independent, objective and accountable.
+Three of the seven Directors

-officers account for a majority of the attendees at meetings
+External Statutory Auditors.
+External officers account for a majority

-of the Board of Directors.
-Lively debate takes place in
+of the attendees at meetings of the Board of Directors.
+Lively debate

-deliberations of matters such as nomination and
+takes place in deliberations of matters such as nomination and

 remuneration.

-Each period, in addition to the nomination of candidate
+Each period, in addition to the nomination of candidate Directors,

-Directors, individual remuneration for Executive Directors
+individual remuneration for Executive Directors is discussed with

 [Principle 4-11: Preconditions for Board of Directors and